 - Bookends: "Dites-Moi" starts and ends the show.

-- Fourth Date Marriage: Nellie and Emile, who have only known each other for "few short weeks" but are then engaged.
+- Fourth Date Marriage: Nellie and Emile, who have only known each other for a "few short weeks" but are then engaged.
+Even when they reunite and reconcile at the end of the story, they've still only known each other a few months at most.

 - Gung Holier Than Thou: Joe has traces of this.